iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. describe:: user

-    A string representing the user name for authentication.
-Both the user and password must be set for authentication to be active.
+    A string representing the user name for authentication to the web bridge.
+Both the user and password must be set for authentication to the web bridge to be active.

 .. describe:: password

-    A string representing the password for authentication.
-Both the user and password must be set for authentication to be active.
+    A string representing the password for authentication to the web bridge.
+Both the user and password must be set for authentication to the web bridge to be active.

+.. describe:: cluster_public_key_file

+    A string representing the public key of the cluster for authentication to the cluster.
+Both the cluster public key and the user credentials must be set for authentication to the cluster to be active.

+.. describe:: user_credentials_file

+    A string representing the user credentials to authenticate to the cluster.
+Both the cluster public key and the user credentials must be set for authentication to the cluster to be active.

 .. _qdb_httpd-url-reference: